 \subsection{Event Camera Model}

 Event cameras are bio-inspired sensors that asynchronously report logarithmic intensity changes \cite{brandli2014240,lichtsteiner2008128}.
-Unlike conventional cameras that produce the full image at a fixed frame rate, event cameras trigger events whenever the change in intensity at a given pixel exceeds a preset threshold.
-Event cameras do not suffer from the limited dynamic ranges typical of sensors with the synchronous exposure time, and are able to capture the high-speed motion with microsecond accuracy.
+Unlike conventional cameras that produce full images at a fixed frame rate, event cameras trigger events whenever the change in intensity at a given pixel exceeds a preset threshold.
+Event cameras do not suffer from limited dynamic ranges typical of sensors with the synchronous exposure time, and capture the high-speed motion with microsecond accuracy.

 Inherent in the theory of event cameras is the concept of the latent image $\vL_{xy}(t)$, denoting the instantaneous intensity at pixel $(x, y)$ at time $t$, related to the rate of photon arrival at that pixel.
 The latent image $\vL_{xy}(t)$ is not directly output by the camera.
-Instead, the camera outputs a sequence of {\em events}, denoted by $(x,y,t,\sigma)$, which record changes in the intensity of the latent image.
+Instead, the camera outputs a sequence of {\em events}, denoted by $(x,y,t,\sigma)$.
 Here, $(x, y)$ denote image coordinates, $t$ denotes the time the event takes place, and polarity $\sigma = \pm 1 $ denotes the direction (increase or decrease) of the intensity change at that pixel and time.
 Polarity is given by,

 where $\calT(\cdot,\cdot)$ is a truncation function,